brettz9/eslint-config-ash-nazg/README.md

 ### Rationale for including eslint-plugin-jsdoc rules which are not in `plugin:jsdoc/recommended`

-- `check-examples` - If examples are present, they ought to follow one's standards, including if overrides are in place to loosen/tighten
+- `check-examples` - If examples are present, they ought to follow one's standards, including if overrides are in place to loosen/tighten.
+Set to match any Markdown rules (`.md` extension) by default and excludes any example beginning with a backtick.
 - `check-syntax` - Following jsdoc, not Closure syntax
 - `match-description` - Cleaner to see complete sentences which its default allows.
 - `require-returns-check` - If the return value doesn't match, there may be a problem.